ADT7577/OkayChef/README.md

 ---
 ## Notes
-- No UX design included.
+* No UX design included.
+* Use ContentView to open Canvas.
 ---

 ## API